How to Reduce False-Positive Motion Detection Events Caused by Rain, Snow, Insects, etc.

-Using the motion detection feature on an outdoor camera, you may receive many unwanted notifications and recordings from rain, snow, or insects.
-This is more likely to happen when the camera is in night vision mode with the IR light on.
+Using the motion detection feature on an outdoor camera, you may occasionally receive unwanted notifications and recordings caused by rain, snow, or insects.
+This is more likely to happen when the camera is in night vision mode.

-Motion detection, as its name implies, will detect most movements from all kinds of objects, not just the human body.
+Motion detection, as its name implies, will detect most movements from various sources, not just people as is done via Person Detection.

 How does motion detection work?

-The basic camera's detection mechanism is based on image changes between different frames.
+The camera's detection mechanism is based on image changes between different frames.
 The frame is one of the many still images which compose the complete moving picture.
-If there is a difference between the frames, the camera will recognize it as a motion detected.
+If there is a difference between the frames, the camera will recognize this as a detected motion.

 1. Enable Person Detection

-If your purpose is only to detect people, you may use the Person Detection feature.
-This feature is found in the camera settings and turn off the basic motion detection.
+If your main goal is to detect movement from people, we suggest using the Person Detection feature.
+This feature is found in the camera settings and disables basic motion detection.

-Person Detection is a feature that uses an algorithm to filter the detection and only reports when it detects a human body.
+Person Detection is a feature that uses an algorithm to apply a filter to the detection mechanism and only reports when it detects a human body.

-To enable the person detection on Tapo Camera, you may go to Camera Settings->Detection & Alerts -> AI Detection
+To enable the person detection on a Tapo Camera, simply go to Camera Settings → Detection & Alerts → AI Detection

-Based on your use conditions, adjusting the detection zone and sensitivity may help reduce too many detections.
+Based on your intended use for the camera, adjusting the detection zone and sensitivity may help reduce excessive detections.

-NOTE: Exclude the areas which have objects or small movements like trees, bushes, leaves waving in the wind; light changes like sunset or sunrise, car light of passing vehicles, tree shadow, reflections; public areas like busy streets, sidewalks, etc.
+Areas with frequent, small movements like tree branches, bushes, or leaves blowing/swaying in the wind, light changes (sunset or sunrise), headlights of passing vehicles, tree shadow movement, reflections, and public areas like busy streets, sidewalks, etc.

-(2) Setting the detection sensitivity to a lower level can also help reduce the detections, but it may defeat the purpose of true motion detection, depending on your monitoring needs.
+(2) Setting the detection sensitivity to a lower threshold can also help reduce unwanted detections.
+However, doing so may defeat the purpose of true motion detection, depending on your monitoring needs.
 For example, you may find that you’re missing alerts when there is a real person or animal in the camera’s view if the sensitivity threshold is too low.

 3. Adjust the angle and location of the camera

-You may also adjust the installation angle of the camera, so it faces away from false-detection triggers, can help mitigate these events.
+Where applicable, adjusting the installation angle of the camera, so it faces away from false-detection triggers, can help mitigate these events.
 Try to avoid pointing the camera at busy public areas like busy streets, sidewalks, etc.

-4. Use a camera that has a PIR sensor built-in.
+4. Use a camera that has a built-in PIR sensor.

-A PIR is a Passive Infrared sensor that measures infrared light radiating from an object's field of view.
-Most legitimate movements will radiate infrared light, especially the movements of people or animals, which are more prone to trigger the PIR detection while the rain, snow, insects, etc. will be ignored.
+A PIR, or Passive Infrared Sensor, is a sensor that measures infrared light radiating from an object's field of view.
+Most legitimate movements will radiate infrared light, especially the movements of people or animals, which are more prone to trigger the PIR detection mechanism, while rain, snow, insects, etc. will be ignored.